 The journal has a nice feel and works well.
 If you want to see the journal in action check out my post for my November Harry Potter theme.
 Some images were edited slightly so make sure you look at the daily spreads to see the ghosting I talk about.
 Also understand that is a heavy hand with a dark color.
 If you have a light hand and use pastel colors you will probably never have an issue.

 Do you think you will give the Scribbles That Matter Iconic Version journal a try?
 Let me know in the comments below.
-Do you have bullet journal spreads you would like shared?
-Email them to [email protected] and they may be featured on an Instagram post and/or to the blog.
-Please leave your IG Username so I can tag you in the posts.
 Follow me on Pinterest for more like this and pin this to your Bullet Journal boards.